taghubnet/tallynow/README.md

 ## License

-This project is released under an open source license.
-See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License allows you to use, modify, and distribute this software freely, including for commercial purposes.

 ## Disclaimer